Free Photo Editing Software

 System requirements: Download - PC, Mac and Linux

-What is it?: An online version of Photoshop, albeit a stripped-down variation with more of a concentration on organizing and sharing.
-The usability of this program depends heavily on your internet connection speed, but once uploaded is reasonably rapid.
+What is it?: An online version of Photoshop, albeit a stripped-down variation with more focus on organizing and sharing your images.
+To use Photoshop Express you'll need to have Flash installed and the usability of the web-based software will depend heavily on your internet connection speed.
+That said, once you've uploaded the image you want to work on Photoshop Express is reasonably rapid.

-The first step in the process is to upload files which, once again, is affected by the available connection.
-For this reason it's worth keeping the files you edit below 5MB, and not more than 10 at once.
-There's a 2GB limit on the amount of images stored, and only Jpeg's can be uploaded, meaning this isn't for Raw shooters.
+The first step in the process is to upload the file or files you want to edit and how long this takes will, once again, be affected by the speed of your broadband connection.
+For this reason it's worth keeping the individual files you edit below 5MB, and not uploading more than 10 at once.
+There's a 2GB limit on the amount of images that can be stored, and only JPEG's can be uploaded - Photoshop Express definitely isn't for Raw shooters.

-System requirements: Online (registration required), Apple iOS (via the App Store) and Android (via Android Market)
+System requirements: Online, Apple iOS (via the App Store) and Android (via Android Market)

 PhotoPlus Starter Edition